blakerbuchanan/grapheqa_workspace/README.md

 catkin build
 ```

-At this point we can make sure Hydra is installed correctly by doing the following.
+At this point we can make sure Hydra is installed correctly by just trying to run it.

 ``` bash
 source devel/setup.bash